 We have a library of wonderful videos.
 CLICK HERE to visit our video library.

-K-Laser class 4 laser therapy treatments are available through chiropractic clinics and other health care providers to help you recover from a variety of ailments.
+K-Laser class 4 laser therapy treatments are available at our clinic to help you recover from a variety of ailments.

 See how Steve Donohue, Assistant Athletic Trainer of the New York Yankees uses laser therapy to treat player injuries.